LuciusofLegend/QuotaOverhaul/README.md

 # Known Issues

-- Quota penalty doesn't scale with number of dead players properly (might be fixed)
 - The penalty menu looks a little weird
+- A few bits of state aren't saved between sessions

 If you find a bug, github issues are also great for that.